-You should not leave the primer unpainted.
-A primer allows the paint to adhere properly and can also make dirt adhere to the surface as well.
-It is best to apply paint as soon as it is ready.
+You should not leave primed surfaces unpainted.
+A primer allows the paint to adhere properly, allowing dirt and dust to stick to the surface.
+It is best to apply paint as soon as the primer is ready.

 Primers are wonderful products when finishing your painting projects, whether big or small.
 They can help paint adhere to the surface effectively as well as seal porous surfaces.

 Understanding how long does primer take to dry will help you effectively plan your project and time it with the current weather conditions accordingly.

 Robert Johnson is a passionate furniture maker & carpenter, sought after for his knowledge on the craft.

 You’ve probably seen his down-to-earth wisdom in USA Today, Bobvila, Family Handyman, and The Spruce, where he has shared commentary and guidance on various woodworking topics.